 We are mainly focusing on the kidney - a complex organ composed of many cell types that is responsible for removing waste products from the blood, secreting hormones, regulating electrolyte concentrations, and controlling blood pressure.
 In a recent study that was done in collaboration with Prof. Benny Dekel from the Sheba Medical Center, we compared the single-cell expression profiles of human fetal kidney cells and Wilms’ tumor patient-derived xenografts, and found that not one – but two cell two populations are required for Wilms’ tumor regeneration.
 We are now performing single-cell RNA sequencing in order to understand the cross-interactions between these two cell populations in order to find a way to distort them.

-Dr. Noa Vilchinsky
+Prof. Noa Vilchinsky

 The Psycho-Cardiology Research Lab